Irming1109/PwMngt/README.md

 Or go to Home Assistant > Settings > Integrations

-Add "Stromligning" integration _(If it doesn't show, try CTRL+F5 to force a refresh of the page)_
+Add "Power management" integration _(If it doesn't show, try CTRL+F5 to force a refresh of the page)_

 ## Use the custom template to show the next x cheapest hours